Scotch-Irish Americans: Loyalists

 One exception to the high level of patriotism was the Waxhaw settlement on the lower Catawba River along the North Carolina-South Carolina boundary, where Loyalism was strong.
 The area experienced two main settlement periods of Scotch-Irish.
 During the 1750s–1760s, second- and third-generation Scotch-Irish Americans moved from Pennsylvania, Virginia, and North Carolina.
 This particular group had large families, and as a group they produced goods for themselves and for others.
 They generally were Patriots.

-Just prior to the Revolution, a second stream of immigrants came directly from Ireland via Charleston.
+Just prior to the American Revolution, a second stream of immigrants came directly from Ireland via Charleston.
 This group was forced to move into an underdeveloped area because they could not afford expensive land.
 Most of this group remained loyal to the Crown or neutral when the war began.
-Prior to Charles Cornwallis's march into the backcountry in 1780, two-thirds of the men among the Waxhaw settlement had declined to serve in the army.
-The British massacre of American prisoners at the Battle of Waxhaws resulted in anti-British sentiment in a bitterly divided region.
-While many individuals chose to take up arms against the British, the British themselves forced the people to choose sides.
+Prior to Charles Cornwallis's march into the backcountry in 1780, two-thirds of the men among the Waxhaw settlement had declined to fight for the Patriots.
+However, local Loyalists eventually shifted their allegiance to the Patriot cause, as it "was better to fight the British than go to war against their neighbors-a prospect more fearful by far than resisting an increasingly unfriendly, but decidedly temporary, occupying army-or so the men who flooded into the American camp in the summer of 1780 must have reasoned, driven as they were, not by strongly pro-American or anti-British sentiment, but by the power of these local relationships-by loyalty to, and fear of, their neighbors."